 Did you know that you live in the second happiest state in the entire U.S.?
 A recent study done by the finance website, WalletHub, ranked Minnesota #2 in their analysis of the happiest states in our union.WalletHub compiled a list of factors that went into determinng the happiest ...

 Summit Hill - Crocus Hill St. Paul MN Real Estate

-Real estate in Summit Hill offers an historic neighborhood located in the southwest portion of St. Paul.
-Summit Avenue creates the northern border, Ayd Mill Road is to the west, and Interstate 35-E forms the southern and eastern borders.
-The Summit Hill neighborhood also contains the upscale neighborhoods of Crocus Hill and Grand Hill.
-Summit Hill is pedestrian friendly and filled with beautiful character homes.
-Summit Hill Saint Paul MN real estate is definitely worth looking into.
-Read More
+Real estate in the historic Summit Hill neighborhood, located in the southwest area of St. Paul, presents opportunities to own a home in a great neighborhood with a prime location.
+Summit Avenue establishes the northern border, to the west is Ayd Mill Road, and Interstate 35E runs along the eastern and southern borders.
+The neighborhood also also contains the affluent neighborhoods of Grand Hill and Crocus Hill.
+The area is very pedestrian friendly and showcases many gorgeous character homes.
+Summit Hill’s real estate is certainly worth checking out.

 Summit Hill - Crocus Hill MN Information

-The Cathedral of St. Paul can also be found on Summit Avenue.
-It was constructed from 1906 to 1915.
-The Renaissance style cathedral is large enough to have six chapels, each dedicated to a saint from an ethnicity originally settling in St. Paul: French-Canadian, Italian, Irish, German and Slav (the sixth chapel was for the area's missionaries).
+One of the state’s most famous buildings, The Cathedral of St. Paul, is also located on Summit Avenue.
+The Renaissance style cathedral was built from 1906 to 1915 and is grand enough to house six separate chapels, each one a dedication to a saint from a different ethnicity originally settling in St. Paul: Irish, Italian, French-Canadian, Slav and German — the sixth chapel is dedicated to the St. Paul missionaries.

 Summit Hill MN Homes, Town Homes & Condos

-Discover great Summit Hill Saint Paul MN homes, town homes & condos and contact the Realtors at Barker & Hedges with any questions you have about the market and their superior agent services.
+Discover great Summit Hill Saint Paul MN homes, town homes & condos and contact the Realtors at the Barker Hedges Group with any questions you have about the market and their superior agent services.